holoviz/panel/doc/user_guide/Running_in_Webassembly.md

 ### Index

-By default if you convert multiple applications, Panel will automatically create an index page for you that allows you to navigate between the applications.
+If you convert multiple applications at once you may want to add an index to be able to navigate between the applications easily.
+To enable the index simply pass `--index` to the convert command.

-### Prerender
+### Prerendering

-The `--prerender` option greatly improves the loading experience for a user.
-One major drawback of Pyodide at the moment is that it actually has to fetch the entire Python runtime and all required packages from a CDN.
+In order to improve the loading experience Panel will pre-render and embed the initial render of the page and replace it with live components once the page is loaded.
+This is important because Pyodide has to fetch the entire Python runtime and all required packages from a CDN.
 This can be **very** slow depending on your internet connection.
-The `prerender` option renders the application using the current Python process (presumably outside the browser) into the HTML file as a "cached" copy of the application for the user to see while the Python runtime is initialized and the actual browser-generated application is ready for interaction.
+If you want to disable this behavior and render an initially blank page use the `--skip-embed` option.
+Otherwise Panel will render application using the current Python process (presumably outside the browser) into the HTML file as a "cached" copy of the application for the user to see while the Python runtime is initialized and the actual browser-generated application is ready for interaction.

 ## Installing Panel in the browser